 Thus, according to Clarke, enjoying humour and laughing as a consequence, is a pleasurable reward which further develops our ability to detect patterns.

-Clarke also speculates about whether infant forms of humour (i.e. ‘peek-a-boo’) actually facilitates the cognitive development of the child, or whether this humour is simply a sign of pattern recognition.
+Clarke also speculates about whether infant forms of humour (i.e. ‘peek-a-boo’) actually facilitate the cognitive development of the child, or whether this humour is simply a sign of pattern recognition.
 Perhaps games such as ‘peek-a-boo’ actually help to train the infant mind to recognise more complex patterns in the future.
 A strange consequence of Clarke’s theory is that there is now the possibility of training artificial intelligence (AI) to develop a sense of humour.
 If humour and the response of laughter depend on pattern recognition, there is no reason (except computational limitations) why a machine cannot be ‘surprised’ by patterns in the same way we are.

 Clarke claims that stand-up comedy regularly involves the “it’s so true” kind of humour.
-The individual may be surprised to hear a comedian talking in public about a taboo subject or describing a situation which the audience has experienced, but has never heard articulated before.
+The individual may be surprised to hear a comedian talking in public about a taboo subject or describing a situation that the audience has experienced but never heard articulated before.
 It’s the pattern – the similarity between the comedian’s story-telling and the mental image in the individual’s mind – that underlies the humour and laughter.
 On the subject of sarcasm, Clarke says, “[it] functions around a basic pattern of reversal, otherwise known as repetition in opposites.”

 However, Clarke does recognise how humour can be very particular to the individual in question; as he concludes: